Huh Yunjin: 2018: Produce 48

 In 2018, Huh participated in the South Korean survival show Produce 48 by Mnet, representing Pledis Entertainment with After School member Lee Ga-eun.
 She was eliminated before the show's finale, ranking 26th.

 2021–2022: Debut with Le Sserafim

 On August 24, 2021, it was reported that Huh had signed a contract with Source Music.
 On March 14, 2022, Source Music announced the launch of a new girl group, Le Sserafim, in collaboration with Hybe Corporation.
-She was revealed as the sixth and final member on April 9, 2022.
-The group debuted with the extended play Fearless on May 2, 2022; Huh was credited as a songwriter on the track "Blue Flame".
+Huh was revealed as the sixth and final member on April 9, 2022.
+The group debuted with the extended play (EP) Fearless on May 2, 2022; Huh was credited as a songwriter on the track "Blue Flame".
 On August 9, 2022, Huh released her first single "Raise Y_our Glass" to commemorate the 100th day of her debut with Le Sserafim.
 She co-wrote three songs for Le Sserafim's second EP, Antifragile: "Impurities", "No Celestial" and "Good Parts (When the Quality Is Bad but I Am)".
 The EP was released on October 17, 2022.